Computer University, Magway

 University of Computer Studies (Magway) (ကွန်ပျူတာတက္ကသိုလ် (မကွေး), /my/) is a university located in Magway, Myanmar.

 Location

-The university was located in Ayemyathaya Village, and was moved to a new campus near Magyikan Village on the Magway-Taungdwingyi Road in the 2012–2013 academic year.
+The university was initially located in Ayemyathaya village, and was moved to a new campus near Magyikan village on the Magway-Taungdwingyi Road in the 2012–2013 academic year.
 The university, administered by the Ministry of Education, offers undergraduate and master degree programs in computer science and technology.

 Programs

 The university offers three-year bachelor's and four-year bachelor's (honors) degree programs.
 Starting in the 2012–2013 academic year, all bachelor's degree programs will take four years to complete.
 And from the 2012–2013 academic year, it is started 5 years studying for bachelor's degree.